Wisdom Tooth Extraction & Wisdom Teeth Removal North York

 What about my wallet?

-The cost of wisdom teeth extraction can range anywhere from $150-$380 per tooth not including the cost of sedation, X-rays, and/or possible oral surgical necessities.
+The cost of wisdom teeth extraction can be vary depending on the complication of the surgery.
 Another factor influencing the cost of removal is the wisdom tooth’s proximity along with the adjacent nerves and teeth.
-For this reason, the costs associated with impacted wisdom teeth are notably higher than those of already surfaced wisdom teeth..
+For this reason, the costs associated with impacted wisdom teeth are notably higher than those of already surfaced wisdom teeth.